usnistgov/ARIAC/wiki/documentation/competition_specifications.md

 - **Scenario 2: Baseline Assembly**

 This scenario is intended as a baseline set of assembly tasks for the other assembly test methods to be compared against.
 The task for this scenario is to pick products and place them in briefcases located at assembly stations.
 In baseline assembly, an order that contains at least one assembly shipment will be announced on the `/ariac/orders` topic.
 Similar to kit building, assembly shipments in this order will provide a list of product types and poses in briefcase frames.
-When assembly is announced in an order, competitors will encounter the following situations (either one of them or both of them):

-1. At the beginning of a trial some AGVs will already be located at assembly stations where assembly is required.
-2. Competitors will first receive a kitting shipment to complete.
-Once the shipment is submitted a new order will be announced with an assembly to be performed at the station where the AGV was delivered.

-- **NOTE**: Competitors are not forced to do assembly from parts located on the AGVs, however, this is strongly recommended.
-Although competitors are free to pick up parts from bins/conveyor belt and bring them directly to briefcases, there are a few points to consider in doing so:
-    - Taking parts from bins/conveyor belt are not guaranteed to be non-faulty parts.
-AGVs already located at assembly stations (situation 1.) are guaranteed to be free of faulty parts.
-In the situation where  competitors are tasked to do kitting first and then assembly (situation 2.), the probability of using faulty parts at an assembly station is still lower than picking up parts directly from bins/conveyor belt (assuming competitors removed faulty parts before submitting the AGVs).
-    - It may take longer to pick parts from bins/conveyor belt than to use the ones already located on the AGVs.

 - **Scenario 3: In-Process Order Change**